Maik-Furtado/Wallets-Api/README.md

 + Maven 3.x
 + Docker and Docker Compose

-> Note: This API uses Eclipse Temuirn JDK 17.0.15
+> Note: This API uses Eclipse Temurin JDK 17.0.15

 ### How to Use this API ###